Unknown-sys15/Usb3.0_HUB/README.md

 # USB 3.0 Hub Design with TUSB8041

+## Disclaimer
+This design was created for educational purposes.
+While the provided files and documentation outline the design, **it may not be fully functional or suitable for production without further validation and refinements**.

 This project features a custom-designed USB 3.0 hub based on the TUSB8041 chip from Texas Instruments.
 The hub is a 4-to-1 design, allowing four downstream devices to connect via USB 3.0.
 Key features include:

 * **Input (Upstream) Connector**: A USB-C port powered by the TUSB320RWBR for USB Type-C configuration handling.